I wanna tell you a story...

 My blood glucose fell and fell and fell and fell until it reached ~1.5mmol/L (~27mg/dL).
 What happened was interesting.
 I came out in a cold sweat and developed a tremor.
 Apart from that, I felt fine.
 The consultant in charge was chatting to me and I was chatting to him.
 Eventually, I was given a sandwich, a yoghurt and a banana to eat.

 Some time later, when I had stopped sweating and shaking, the consultant returned and told me that I had become confused.
 My brain had ceased to function correctly due to a lack of blood glucose (the insulin had totally suppressed serum FFAs and ketones, so there were no other brain fuels available), but I was too mentally-impaired to know that I was mentally-impaired.
 As far as I was concerned, everything was fine & dandy.
-This is the Dunning-Kruger effect.
+This is like the Dunning-Kruger effect.

 Referring to Blood Glucose, Insulin & Diabetes, as blood glucose falls due to either starvation or a lack of dietary carbohydrate, insulin falls and glucagon rises, stimulating the liver to convert liver glycogen into glucose for export to the blood.
 Eventually, liver glycogen becomes depleted and blood glucose falls again.
 The pituitary gland notices this and secretes AdrenoCorticoTropic Hormone (ACTH) which stimulates the adrenal cortex to secrete cortisol.
 The adrenal glands are also stimulated to secrete adrenaline (a.k.a. epinephrine).
 Cortisol increases the conversion of amino acids and other substrates into glucose by the liver and kidneys.
 If blood glucose continues to fall, the pituitary gland secretes growth hormone (GH), which has an anti-insulin effect.